galcesana/galcesana.github.io/README.md

 ## Acknowledgments

-Thanks for dropping by—feel free to explore my projects and connect with me via GitHub or LinkedIn!
+Thanks for dropping by and feel free to explore my projects and connect with me via GitHub or LinkedIn!